 An air bag ON-OFF switch allows either the driver or passenger frontal air bag in passenger cars and light trucks to be turned on and off in appropriate circumstances.
 Only authorized dealers and repair shops can install ON-OFF switches and can do so only with an authorization letter from NHTSA.
 Vehicle owners can get this authorization letter by filling out a request form (Request for Air Bag On-Off Switch pdf) and sending it to the agency.
-ON-OFF switch requests will be approved until September 1, 2012.

 Vehicle owners can get air bag ON-OFF switches installed for one or both of the frontal air bags in their vehicles if they, or users of their vehicle, fall into one or more of the four specific risk groups below: